RikGr/blog/_posts/2023-12-08-Use-Resource-Graph-queries-in-Azure-Alerts.md

 # Benefits

-- The main benefit I see is that you can use a normal alerts for You now don't have to have App Insights or manual scripting.
-You just can use a "normal" alert.
+- The main benefit I see, is that we now can use a "normal" alert to monitor on resource specific properties or conditions.
+It is no longer need to write your own scripts or use App Insights or come up with another workaround.
-- Because we now use a query you "scan" the selected scope for certificates.
-This way you are sure you don't miss any certificates
+- Wit a query we "scan" the selected scope for certificates.
+This way you we sure you don't miss any certificates

 # Other use cases?

-Another alert I created by a using Resource Graph kusto query is a check on the state of Logic Apps and Function Apps.
+Another alert I created by a using Resource Graph Kusto query is a check on the state of Logic Apps and Function Apps.
 When they are disabled, the alert triggers.
-The queries look like this:
+The queries looked like this:

 ```kusto
 arg("").resources | where type == "microsoft.logic/workflows" | where properties.state != "Enabled"